Disease threatens as Kashmir flood waters turn fetid

 Both the Indian and Pakistani sides of the disputed Himalayan region have seen extensive flooding this month with Srinagar particularly hard hit.
 Hundreds of people have been killed and tens of thousands are homeless.

-Authorities say the cost of damage in Indian-administered Kashmir may run into billions of dollars.
+Authorities say the cost of damage in Jammu and Kashmir may run into billions of dollars.

-There were signs the relief operation was gaining traction as authorities brought in heavy-duty pumps to evacuate water from low-lying residential areas, including two from state-controlled Indian oil company ONGC.
+There were signs the relief operation was gaining traction as authorities brought in heavy-duty pumps to evacuate water from low-lying residential areas, including two from ONGC.

-The federal government delivered 25 water filtration plants with the capacity to filter 400,000 liters a day, and 13 tonnes of water purification tablets.
+The central government delivered 25 water filtration plants with the capacity to filter 400,000 litres a day, and 13 tonnes of water purification tablets.

 More than 200,000 people have been rescued in the past eight days and communication networks partially restored.